Corina-Stefania/Introduction-to-Robotics/Arcadino/README.md

 # Arcadino
-Implementation of a mini-arcade which consists of five games made using Arduino Uno and four 8x8 LED matrix.
+Implementation of a mini-arcade which consists of five games made using Arduino Mega and four 8x8 LED matrix.

 ## Games Implemented